mirosieber/ESP32DataFlasher/README.md

 # ESP32 DataFlasher

-A Python GUI application to easily create and flash a SPIFFS filesystem to an ESP32 board — no more memorizing long commands.
+A Python GUI application to easily create and flash a SPIFFS filesystem to an ESP32 board.

 ## Features

 - Graphical interface for generating and flashing SPIFFS binaries.
-- Select COM port from a dropdown (with refresh button).
+- Select COM port from a dropdown.
 - Choose data folder via a file picker.
 - Editable partition size (hex or decimal).
 - Editable flash offset (hex or decimal).